me176c-dev/android_device_asus_K013/firmware/README.md

 The ultimate goal is to get rid of it entirely or replace it with a reverse-engineered open-source component.

-### CPU Microcode Updates
-CPU microcode updates can be (temporary) loaded on boot and may (or may not) improve stability or fix certain CPU bugs.
-For example, newer microcode for this tablet is known to have some fixes for Spectre.

-The ROM does no longer include the updated CPU microcode by default, however, it can be easily installed separately when using [me176c-boot].

-The `microcode` directory contains the source code for a flashable ZIP package, that installs microcode updates for the main Android installation.
-It is available in the releases or can be built by running its `build.sh` script.

-See the [microcode README](microcode/README) for usage instructions.

 ### Fingerprint
 Google Play certification verifies that the build fingerprint matches one on